awsdocs/amazon-elasticache-docs/doc_source/redis/redis-memory-management.md

 **To change the percent value of reserved\-memory\-percent**

 1. Create a custom parameter group specifying the parameter group family matching the engine version you’re running—for example, specifying the `redis2.8` parameter group family\.
 A custom parameter group is necessary because you can't modify a default parameter group\.
-For more information, see [Creating a Parameter Group](ParameterGroups.Creating.md)\.
+For more information, see [Creating a parameter group](ParameterGroups.Creating.md)\.

    ```
    aws elasticache create-cache-parameter-group \